Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 - Track patient appointment data.

-Some basic numbers to collect are:
+Some basic numbers that relate to patient retention in healthcare are:

 - New vs. returning clients within three months, six months, and one year